 - Organic lettuce – I really hate bagged lettuce because it gets slimy so fast.
 I like the organic red leaf lettuce the best for salads.

-- Mid-Day squares – This is a new item for Whole Foods that I used to have to get at Sprouts.
+- Mid-Day squares – This is a new item for Whole Foods that I used to have to get at Sprouts farmers market.
 I love these bars because I can eat chocolate and peanut butter without the guilt.

 - HEB Organic Greek yogurt ($5.39).
 I like the kind that HAS fat, not the 0% fat.
 I used to get the Stoney Field grass-fed greek yogurt, which is heavenly, but the price has gone up to almost $10 per tub and even I can’t stomach that.
 The HEB organic version is almost as good.
 I’m not sure if this item is available everywhere, but in Texas we have HEBs.